Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Theoretical Properties

-\item[{(C2)}] Assume that $||\B^{-1}||^{2}_{L_{1}}$ = $o([np/q^{3} \log q \log^{3}\max(p,q,n)]^{1/2})$. \end{itemize}
+\item[{(C3)}] \yin{Assume that $q^{3} \log q \log^{3}\max(p,q,n) = o(np)$.} \end{itemize}

-Condition (C1) on the eigenvalues of the covariance matrices is commonly assumed in the high-dimensional setting.
+\dyP{ \begin{remark} Condition (C1) on the eigenvalues of the covariance matrices is commonly assumed in the high-dimensional setting.
 It implies that the majority of the variables are not highly correlated with the others in either the row direction or the column direction.
-Condition (C2) is mild and is assumed to {ensure that $\tilde{\B}^{-1}$ defined in \eqref{eq:Btilde}, as the estimation of the inverse of the nuisance covariance $\B^{-1}$, is reasonably accurate}.
-As such, the oracle estimate $\hat\A^{oracle}$ will be close to the estimate $\hat\A$ in \eqref{eq:ahat-one} as will be shown in the proofs. {In the special case when $||\B^{-1}||^{2}_{L_{1}}$ is bounded, (C2) essentially implies that the nuisance dimension $q$ can be of a polynomial order of $np$.}
+Intuitively, to make a valid inference for $p$ variables of interest, the dimension $p$ should not grow too fast compared to $nq$, and that is why we need the condition $\log p = o((nq)^{1/5})$ to obtain rates of similar form as $\{(\log p)/(nq)\}^{1/2}$.
+Condition (C2) is the moment condition on X which is much weaker than the Gaussian assumption.